basho/riak_cs/priv/tools/internal/README.md

 # Internal Tools

-All these scripts are intended for special uses and should be used with Basho support.
+All these scripts in this directory are *not generally available*.
+They are intended for special or internal uses and should not be used without Basho guidance.
 This document does not describe detailed usage of these scripts, but tries to describe high level idea on how they can compensate and help Riak CS operations.

 ## SYNOPSIS